bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Now that all the nodes have an operating system installed and running, applying configuration on these nodes is simple.

 Ensure first you can ssh passwordless on each of the freshly deployed nodes.
+(Note: on some Linux distributions, if DHCP leases are short, you may loose ip shortly after system is booted.
+It that happen, reboot system to get an ip again.
+This issue is solved once the nic_nmcli role has been applied on hosts, as it sets ip statically).

 If yes, copy example playbooks:

 .. code-block:: bash